smscommunity/sms-guide/info/il.md

 If you want to!
 Do them if you're naturally interested and motivated.
 But for a more strategic answer, check out [this essay](il/essay) I wrote.

 ### Using the Sheet
 First, **join** the sheet by messaging one of the admins mentioned on the sheet's front page on Discord with your Google account's email address.
 Be warned that **the name on your Google account will be clearly visible in the sheet's activity**.
 One given access, you can freely edit the space at the end of each sheet – take out a row (column in the case of RTA Strat ILs) on any sheet you want by typing in your name, and now, you can submit times – see the [submission guide](#submission-guide-ils-sheet).
 A mod will later protect your row so only you and the mods can edit it.
+Don't take out a row unless you'll enter a time right away!
+Empty rows get removed from time to time.

 [ILs Sheet Rules](il/rules){: .btn }